Independent Scotch Whisky Bottlers Available in Israel

 Signatory

 I’ve bought quite a few bottles from this famous and well-respected independent bottler.
 Strangely, they don’t have an online store in the UK.
-If you try searching for it you only get to Signatoryusa.com, the USA site, where they are selling different releases to the ones we get in Israel as well as are available in the UK.
+If you try searching for it you only get to Signatoryusa.com, the USA site, where they are selling different releases to the ones we get in Israel as well as the one which are available in the UK.
+(By the way, when I contacted them at the US website, I got chatting with a lovely Jewish chap who was very helpful).

 Quality is always high, ranging from fair to outstanding.
 You cannot really go wrong buying a bottle from Signatory.
 Highlights for me are their Cask Strength Series, with their cork stoppers being the biggest in the industry.
 I’ve had Mortlach and Caol Ila from the Cask Strength Series and they have all been very tasty.
 However, their Benrinnes 23 and 24 YO releases, while extremely expensive, are simply stunning, and in my opinion, are some of the finest Single Malts on the market today.